 Let’s start by looking up “PyData-Wroclaw meetup” in Google.
 The first two links in the search output are meetup.com pages of that event.
-Go to any of two and scroll down to see Christian Barra listed as organizer.
+Go to any of the two and scroll down to see Christian Barra listed as an organizer.

 A simple google search for Christian Barra would lead you to his GitHub page that contains a link to his personal website.
 The work is pretty much done.
 Go to the “about me” section on his website and find his place of birth right away!